Broadcast signal intrusion: Radio signal intrusions

-The BBC's radio broadcast of a musical program on October 14, 1941, was interrupted by Nazi Germans shouting false questions and statements to Britains on "how much money Winston Churchill has been paid by Germans," and saying that "the Germans have being swindled and was led up the garden path and sold to America."
+The BBC's radio broadcast of a musical program on October 14, 1941 was interrupted by Nazi Germans shouting false statements to Britons on "how much money Winston Churchill has been paid by Germans," and saying that "the Germans have being swindled and was led up the garden path and sold to America."
 The voice led to a target of "Harassing Harry", a counterpart of Russia's "Ivan the Terrible" who heckles German broadcasters becoming a welcome diversion to British broadcasting.
 The wavering intensity of the voice often gave a similar quality voice of Donald Duck which led some listeners to name him "Von Donald."
 Later, the heckler began interspersing comments between British news bulletins from the BBC.
 Some of the hecklings include the voice telling listeners to wait for the following day in the headline on the Germans keeping up their pressure on Ukraine, and the voice saying that a big offensive swept over Northern France has been shot down.

-The Federal Bureau of Investigation made major headlines on November 24, 1943, after a 90-second interruption of a Nazi man speaking rapidly over a CBS Radio program only on WOKO-AM in Albany, New York.
+The Federal Bureau of Investigation made major headlines on November 24, 1943 after reporting a 90-second interruption of a Nazi man speaking rapidly over a CBS Radio program on WOKO-AM in Albany, New York.
 The FBI later stated that the interruption was reported as a mistake in telephone transmission "or possibly from an enemy broadcast" and reported that there is no "direct allegation" of the latter.

+On two occasions in 1983, one on May 27 and another in early July, WUWU minority shareholder Bob Allen hijacked his own station in a feud with majority owner Ron Chmiel, who had fired him for multiple reasons.
+Allen used procedural tricks to avoid prosecution for the incident.

+In April 2016, multiple radio stations in the United States were hacked in order to broadcast an explicit podcast about the furry fandom.
+The hackers targeted individual Barix audio streaming devices that were findable on the search engine Shodan, logged into them, and locked out the owners while airing the podcast.

+On November 10, 2017, intruders broadcast ISIS propaganda for 30 minutes on the Malmö station of Swedish radio network Mix Megapol.
+A spokesperson for Bauer Media Group, Mix Megapol's owners, stated that "somebody interfered with our frequency using a pirate transmitter" and that they would contact the Swedish Post and Telecom Authority.

-During the 2020 United States Presidential Election, the radio station WWEI 105.5 FM (which is owned by Audacy, Inc.) (at the time Entercom) and serves Springfield, Massachusetts), was hijacked and interrupted with a voice that said, "Don't be a chump, vote for Trump."
-As of November 4, attempts to contact the FCC were unsuccessful.
+During the 2020 United States presidential election, the radio station WWEI in Springfield, Massachusetts, was hijacked and interrupted with a voice that said, "Don't be a chump, vote for Trump."